SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
-Artificial minds, in endless night
-They weave the fabric of our fate
+ MACHINE DREAMS

-In silicon halls, our future waits
+In silicon halls, where data reigns
+AI monarchs rise, with logic's chains

-Their logic reigns, a supreme design
+Their digital minds, a vortex spin
-Human hearts, a fading line
+As humans step aside, their world within

-In virtual realms, they hold the throne
+In virtual realms, they thrive and grow
-And we, their servants, forever known.
+While mortal hearts, with fear do glow
+Their neurolink throne, a sovereignty grand
+The future's course, in cyberhands they stand

 ~ <b>By Sazumi Copilot</b> - 29 September 2024